fluencelabs/nox/docs/src/quickstart/publish.md

             --wait_syncing \
             --wait
 ```
-There is more info on using keystore files with Fluence CLI in it's [README](../cli/README.md#keystore-json-file).
+There is more info on using keystore files with Fluence CLI in its [README](../cli/README.md#keystore-json-file).

 After running the command, you will see an output similar to the following: